Dashboard Card SDK Usage

 Additional notes:

-IHomeConfigurationCallbackimplementation using ARouter or the host routing system - If the current project is display-oriented only, start with basic device, scene, and web navigation, and keep the remaining callbacks as placeholders
+3. If the project only displays dashboard content, implement device, scene, and web navigation first, and keep the remaining callbacks as placeholders

 3.3 IALinkCallBack Interface